-What is the difference between ADSL, VDSL, Fibre, UltraFast HFC and Wireless broadband?
+What is the difference between ADSL, VDSL, Fibre, HFC and Wireless broadband?

-VDSL is faster than ADSL, but not as fast as Fibre.
+VDSL is faster than ADSL, but it is not as fast as Fibre.
 VDSL lets you enjoy better HD video streaming and sharper online video chats, when compared to ADSL.

-UltraFast HFC is faster than ADSL and VDSL.
-UltraFast HFC is a Vodafone's hybrid fibre coaxial network, that uses world-leading DOCSIS 3.1 technology for high speed data.
+HFC is faster than both ADSL and VDSL.
+HFC is a Vodafone's hybrid fibre coaxial network, that uses world-leading DOCSIS 3.1 technology to deliver high speed data.

-Wireless Broadband is super fast broadband, delivered over our 4G mobile network.
-The modem comes with a SIM card pre installed, making it very easy to set up.
+Wireless Broadband is delivered over our 4G mobile network or our 5G mobile network.
+The modem comes with a SIM card pre-installed, making it very easy to set up.